akomis/diploma-project/README.md

 <br><br>

 ## Configuration
-Choose which devices and which data/attributes of those will be monitored by changing the `agent.conf` file.
+Choose which devices and which data/attributes of those will be monitored by changing the `devices.conf` file.
 For monitoring a device the corresponding class in device_modules.py must exist.
 For the agent to discover the device and use the appropriate module for connecting, fetching and disconnecting (see more in "Extensibility" section), a device entry must exist in the configuration file e.g. `class DeviceType` a `[DeviceType:<port>]`.
 One can connect multiple devices through various ports (serial port/IP address).
 In order for the agent to find a Dobot Magician and connect to it, a section of the device, `[Dobot:PORT]` must exist in the configuration file e.g. `[Dobot:COM7]` for serial or `[Dobot:192.168.0.3]` for connecting through WiFi (WLAN).
 Similarly in order for the agent to find a JeVois camera and connect to it, a section of the device `[Jevois:PORT]` must exist in the configuration file (e.g. `[Jevois:COM3]`) with the only difference that the port can only be serial as the camera does not support wireless connection with the host.
 For monitoring the object's identity one must provide a space-separated list with object names in the "objects" entry (e.g. objects = cube pen paper).